muhweziasaph/Internship-week-3/README.md

 - visual studio code and live server
 - Git & GitHub
 ## How to View
-- clone the repository and open index.html in any web browser
+- clone the repository and open calculator.html or index.html in any web browser
 - or after cloning , use visual studio code with live server extension to open the file.
 ## Author
 INTERNEE MUHWEZI ASAPH